vrc-get/vrc-get/docs/vpm-spec.md

 The Package Archive File is a Zip archive file that contains the package contents.
 The Package Manifest inside the Package Repository JSON **MUST** have the `url` field that points to the Package Archive File.

-The Package Archive File **MUST** be a valid Zip archive file that contains the package contents.
-The Package Archive File **MUST** be encoded in UTF-8 [[UNICODE]].
+The paths in the Package Archive File **MUST** be encoded in UTF-8 [[UNICODE]].
+It's not necessary to set Language Encoding flag in zip.

-The root directory of the Package Archive File **MUST** be the root directory of the VPM Package.
+The root directory of the Package Archive File is the root directory of the VPM Package.
-In other words, `package.json` of the VPM Package **MUST** be located as `package.json` in the Package Archive File, not as `package/package.json` or `root/package.json`.
+In other words, `package.json` of the VPM Package will be located as `package.json` in the Package Archive File, not as `package/package.json` or `root/package.json`.

-The VPM Package **SHOULD** only use the relative path in the Package Archive File and use Deflate compression method or store uncompressed bytes in the Zip archive file.

-TODO: link to zip file APPNOTE?
+The VPM Package **MUST** use `/` as path separator, **MUST NOT** include paths starting with `/` (absolute path) or `../` (path traversal), or contains `\\` (Windows path separator), `/../` (path traversal), `/./` (path identity in archive), or `:` (Windows drive letter which can cause absolute path).

+The VPM Client **MUST** support compression method 0 (stored) and 8 (deflate).
+Package Archive Files **SHOULD NOT** use compression Methods other than 0 or 8.

 > [!NOTE]
 >
 > Notes for the VPM Package Developers
 >
-> In the recent OSes, when we compressed a directory, they create one more directory that contains the directory.
+> In the recent OSes, when we compress a directory, they create root directory that contains the directory.
 > Therefore, please be careful when you compress your VPM Package.
+>
+> In addition, you should not use Windows Explorer to create zip files since it may use deflate64, which will cause compatibility problems.

 > [!NOTE]
 > Notes About Deflate64 Compression Method
 >
-> For better compatibility, the VPM Archive File **SHOULD NOT** use the compression method other than Deflate.
+> For better compatibility, the VPM Archive File should not use the compression method other than Deflate.
 >
 > Most implementation of Zip file only supports the Deflate compression method or store uncompressed bytes.
 > For example, the standard library of go, python,
 > and java only supports the Deflate compression method and uncompressed bytes.
 >
 > However, the Microsoft Windows built-in Zip file compressor may use the Deflate64 compression method.
-> The Deflare64 compression method is proprietary and not supported by most of the Zip file implementations.
+> The Deflare64 compression method is not supported by most of the Zip file implementations.
 > As a result, some existing VPM Packages may use the Deflate64 compression method in their Package Archive File.
-> Therefore, it might be better for VPM Clients to support the Deflate64 compression method,
+> Therefore, it might be better for VPM Clients to support the Deflate64 compression method.
-> but due to lack of the documentation, We think it's not suitable to mark as **SHOULD**.
 >
 > Side Note: the Deflate64 compression method is not publicly documented.
 > In the APPNOTE.TXT by pkware, deflate64 is described as "Deflate64(tm) is supported by the Deflate extractor.",
-> but it requires larger window size, so it's impossible to decompress with existing Deflate implementation.
+> but it requires larger window size and no literal to code mapping on document, so it's impossible to decompress with existing Deflate implementation.
 > In addition, the Deflate64 is not documented in any public documents,
 > so there are very limited deflate 64 implementations.
 > Here's an incomplete list of known open-source implementations: